tactnician/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+~ forEach iterates over an array while  map returns an array with values from an input array mapped according to the logic in a cb

 2. What is the difference between a function and a method?

+~ a method is a function that exists as an object property

 3. What is closure?

+~ closure is the lexical environment in which a fuction was declared.
+It "closes" off the function parameters from the rest of the code

 4. Describe the four rules of the 'this' keyword.

+~ Window/Global binding by default
+~ Implicit Binding from within an object
+~ Explict binding of functions to objects a
+~ New Keyword binding of constructor functions

 5. Why do we need super() in an extended class?

+~ super takes the place of object.create for prototype binding and handles this inheritance from the parent.

 ## Project Set up